-It’s no secret that I love planner stickers.
-A lot!
-Over the past 2 or so years I’ve created over 350 planner sticker designs which you can find in my Etsy shop.
-If you’re just joining the planner sticker craze or are feeling overwhelmed with all of the different types of stickers to choose from, I’ve put together a list of the main types of stickers and when I recommend using each type.
+If you’re just joining the planner sticker craze or are feeling overwhelmed with all of the different types of stickers to choose from, here is a list of the main types of stickers and when I recommend using each type.

 1. Planner Specific